Meningioma tumors

 - Convexity meningiomas: grow on the surface of the brain.
 They may not produce symptoms until they reach a large size.
 Symptoms may include seizures, neurological deficits, or headaches.

-- Falx and parasagittal meningiomas: grow from the dura fold that runs between the left and right sides of the brain.
-The falx contains two large blood vessels (sinuses) that can make surgical removal more difficult.
-Symptoms may include personality changes, headache, vision problems, and arm or leg weakness.
+- Falx and parasagittal meningiomas: grow from the dura between the left and right sides of the brain.
+The falx contains two large blood vessels (sinuses) that can make removal more difficult.
+Symptoms may include personality changes, headache, vision problems, and weakness.

-- Olfactory groove meningiomas: grow along the nerves that run between the brain and the nose and often cause a loss of smell.
-They can compress the frontal lobes causing personality changes that may be mistaken for depression.
-They can also compress the optic nerves, causing visual problems or even blindness.
+- Olfactory groove meningiomas: grow along the nerves to the nose and cause a loss of smell.
+Compression of the frontal lobes causes personality changes, which may be mistaken for depression.
+They can compress the optic nerves, causing visual problems.

 - Tuberculum sella meningiomas: grow near the pituitary gland and optic nerves.
 They often cause visual field problems.

-- Sphenoid meningiomas: grow along the bony ridge behind the eyes.
-These tumors can cause visual problems, loss of sensation in the face, or facial numbness.
-They often encase major blood vessels (e.g. cavernous sinus, or carotid arteries) as well as the cranial nerves, making them difficult to completely remove.
+- Sphenoid meningiomas: grow along the skull base behind the eyes.
+These tumors can cause visual problems, bulging of the eye, or facial numbness.
+They often encase the cavernous sinus, carotid arteries, and cranial nerves.
+This makes them difficult to completely remove.

-- Posterior fossa meningiomas: grow along the underside of the brain near the brainstem and cerebellum.
-These tumors can compress the cranial nerves causing facial symptoms or loss of hearing.
-Petroclival tumors can compress the trigeminal nerve, resulting in facial pain (trigeminal neuralgia) or spasms of the facial muscles.
+- Posterior fossa meningiomas: grow along the skull base near the brainstem and cerebellum.
+They compress the cranial nerves, causing facial symptoms, hearing loss, a hoarse voice, or swallowing problems.
+Petroclival tumors can compress the trigeminal nerve, resulting in facial pain or numbness.

 - Intraventricular meningiomas: grow inside the fluid-filled ventricles of the brain.
-They block the flow of cerebrospinal fluid causing hydrocephalus, headaches and dizziness.
+They block the flow of CSF fluid causing hydrocephalus, headaches, memory issues, and difficulty walking.

-- Intraorbital meningiomas: grow around the eye sockets of the skull and can cause a buildup of pressure in the eyes, giving a bulging appearance.
-They can also cause loss of vision.
+- Intraorbital meningiomas: grow around the eye sockets and push on the eyes.
+This gives the eyes a bulging appearance (proptosis) and can cause loss of vision.

-- Spinal meningiomas: grow mainly in the thoracic spine.
-They can cause back pain (typically at night) or loss of sensation and paralysis of the legs from compression of the spinal nerves.
+- Spinal meningiomas: grow mainly in the thoracic spine and cause back pain (typically at night).
+They compress the spinal cord and can cause loss of sensation or paralysis of the legs.

 What are the causes?